Planning policy

 • Owners may claim compensation for loss and expense incurred through the asset being listed.
 The regulations provide for a claim arising from, for example, a period of delay in entering into a binding agreement to sell, which is wholly caused by the interim or full moratorium period or from legal expenses incurred in a successful appeal to the tribunal.

 • Once an asset is listed, the owner must let the authority know if they want to dispose of it.
 Community groups will then be given 6 weeks to decide if they want to make a bid.
 If they do, then there will be a 6 month moratorium period during which the owner cannot sell the asset.
-Note: the owner does not have to sell the asset to the community group.
+Please note: the owner does not have to sell the asset to the community group.

-Page last updated: 20 Jul 2023
+Page last updated: 21 Nov 2024